pappas999/Link-My-Ride/README.md

-# A decentralized vehicle rental platform powered by Chainlink and Ethereum.
+# Link My Ride: A decentralized vehicle rental platform powered by Chainlink and Ethereum.

 # Description